jeffchi/secure-build-cli/README.md

 GITHUB_KEY_FILE - Private key path to access your GitHub repo.
 GITHUB_URL - GitHub URL.
 GITHUB_BRANCH - GitHub branch name.
 CONTAINER_NAME - Name of the Hyper Protect Virtual Servers instance which you want to create on cloud.
-This name can be different than the name which you use on cloud.
-You can choose any name for the container.
+This name can be different from the name which you use on cloud.
+The name is used as a part of a certificate file name.
+You can choose any valid string as a file name.
 REPO_ID - This is the ID which is used as a prefix of the registration definition file for a newly built image.
 DOCKER_REPO - DockerHub repository.
 DOCKER_USER - docker user name who has write access to above repository.